 Collateral

 Collateral plays a crucial role in determining loan amounts.
-When collateral isn’t required, as is the case with personal loans, the loan amounts offered are typically smaller.
+When collateral isn’t required, like with personal loans, the loan amounts offered are typically smaller.
 On the other hand, using property as collateral for mortgages and home equity loans reduces lender risk, making it possible to provide larger loan amounts.

 Risk factors